wavefrontHQ/docs/pages/doc/permissions.md

 summary: Learn about Wavefront permissions.
 ---

-Permissions, which are assigned at the user level, allow your company's administrator(s) to control access to Wavefront feature sets.
-If you do not have a specific permission, UI menu selections and buttons required to perform the tasks for that feature set are not visible.
+Permissions, which are assigned at the user level, allow your company's administrator(s) to control access to Wavefront feature sets. {% include shared/permissions.html entity="Wavefront entities" entitymgmt="the appropriate" %}

 You can learn more about each set of permissions by clicking the permission headers below:

 - [Alert Management](alerts_managing) - create, edit, and delete alerts as well as maintenance windows, manage alert tags and view alert history, create, edit, and delete webhooks.
+- [Browse Data]() - view all of Wavefront, except for the Proxies and user administration pages.
+Every user must have Browse Data permission in order to access Wavefront.
 - [Dashboard Management](dashboards_managing) - create, manage, and delete all dashboards and charts and manage dashboard tags.
 - [Direct Data Ingestion]() - ingest metrics using API endpoints, bypassing proxies.
 - [Embed Charts]() - generate HTML snippets of Wavefront charts and embed them outside of the platform.